 WHAT IS THE MAXIMUM SAFE DOSAGE

-There have been numerous studies of Nicotinamide Riboside (NR) supplementation in mice that showed no negative side effects in Human Equivalent Dosages (HED) of 2.1 to 17 grams per day
+There have been numerous studies of NR and NMN supplementation in mice that showed no negative side effects in Human Equivalent Dosages (HED) of 2.1 to 17 grams per day

 - Nicotinamide Riboside restores recognition in Alzheimers Mice